5 Signs Your Spouse Is Hiding Bitcoin Assets In Your Divorce

 As times change and technological advances seem to arise almost daily, the equitable distribution of assets during a divorce is more challenging than ever.

 Cryptocurrency such as Bitcoin can be tough to trace when one suspects that a spouse or partner is hiding their true financial worth by using this unregulated monetary system.
-Here at the Law Offices of Peter Bronzino, we are aware of how complicated the process can be.
-Read on to see the warning signs if your spouse is using Bitcoin to hide assets and how we can help you reach a fair settlement.
+Here at the Law Offices of Peter Bronzino, we know how complicated the process can be.
+Read on to see the warning signs if your spouse uses Bitcoin to hide assets and how we can help you reach a fair settlement.

 What are Bitcoins?

 Bitcoin is a worldwide digital currency developed back in 2009, which has seen an increase in almost mainstream popularity over the past year or so.
 The Bitcoin exchange is completely decentralized, meaning there are no attachments to banks or governments.

 There is no compelling reason to give names when managing in Bitcoins; all required are the person’s wallet IDs.
 It is additionally a lot simpler to move Bitcoins out of the country, making them significantly harder to find.
 This anonymity, the lack of paper trail that would typically be found through conventional transactions, and the current lack of regulation is why divorce attorneys are concerned that these transactions could provide new opportunities for a divorcing spouse to be disingenuous regarding their assets.
 The following tips can help you and your attorney discover any virtual money your spouse has not disclosed.

 Bank and credit card records show a transaction with a cryptocurrency exchange.